NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 height above the datum (The small deviation from the horizontal may be due to the orientations of the satellites taking the pictures not being perfectly known.)

-It is important to decide carefully what outlier threshold to use and to check the number of resulting inliers.
-If too few, that may mean that the outlier threshold is too strict.
-Above, the inliers are saved as a shapefile and can be inspected.
-The inliers should be well-distributed over the entire shoreline.

 Handling adjusted cameras and alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^